Trionium/PIC-Libraries/LCD/README.md

   }
 ```

-This example shows how to print variable double number to lcd.
+This example shows how to print variable double numbers to LCD.

 ``` c
 void main(void) {